CarlFlo/bord/README.md

 go get github.com/CarlFlo/bord
 ```

+The main functionality is working, but i'm always working to improve the package and fix bugs.

 ## Usage

-Using Bord is simple as it is possible to import the package anywhere it is required
+The goal of Board is to make powerful logging simple.
+You are able to get started with no configuration required.
+By default will Bord output to **os.Stderr** and allow all types of loggin

 Example syntax is:
 ```go